-Parent(s) or adult students have the right to represent themselves at a due process hearing.
+Parents or students who are adult have the right to represent themselves at a due process hearing.
 In addition, any party to a hearing or an appeal (including a hearing relating to disciplinary procedures) has the right to:

 - 1. Be accompanied and advised by counsel and by individuals with special knowledge or training with respect to the problems of students with disabilities; - 2.
-Be represented at the due process hearing by an attorney; - 3.
+Be represented at the due process hearing by an attorney authorized to practice law in the State of Utah; - 3.
 Present evidence and confront, cross-examine, and compel the attendance of witnesses; - 4.
 Prohibit the introduction of any evidence at the hearing that has not been disclosed to that party at least five business days before the hearing; - 5.
-Obtain a written or, at the option of the parent(s) or adult student, electronic, verbatim record of the hearing; and - 6.
-Obtain written or, at the option of the parent(s) or adult student, electronic findings of facts and decisions.
+Obtain a written or, at the option of the parent(s) or student who is an adult, electronic, verbatim record of the hearing; and - 6.
+Obtain written or, at the option of the parent(s) or student who is an adult, electronic findings of facts and decisions.